silviodelgado/flywork/README.md

 **Flywork** is a lightweight **PHP framework**, using **MVC** pattern, which helps you to quickly create web applications.

-You can see a proof of concept project in [Flywork-poc](https://github.com/silviodelgado/flywork-poc) project.
+You can see a proof of concept project in [Flywork-poc](https://github.com/silviodelgado/flywork-poc) project (will be updated soon).

 ## Main Features